TheBeastlyPichu/Pichus-Super-Epic-Ripping-Kit/README.md

 All my FLPs require the latest version of FL Studio as of making them.
 I also have ripping software, edible game music, and stems in this ripping kit.
 Enjoy!

+(Check the other branches of this ripping kit to find the actual resources)